Difference Between Naan and Kulcha

 4. The leavening agent used in Naan is Yeast.
 The leavening agent used in Kulcha is Baking Powder.

-5. The places where Naan is famous include Western Asia, Myanmar, the Caribbean, the Indian subcontinent, Indonesia.
+5. The places where Naan is famous include Western Asia, Myanmar, the Caribbean, the Indian subcontinent, and Indonesia.
 The places where Kulcha is famous include Amritsar( Punjab).
 Jammu, Kashmir, Haryana, Uttar Pradesh, Himachal Pradesh, Pakistan etc.

 Difference Between Naan and Kulcha